Who can apply?

 The guiding principle is that aid is need based, and given a fair determination of need, the family should assume as much financial responsibility as possible.
 Families should expect to contribute to their child’s educational expenses to the greatest extent they are able, given their economic situation.
 Financial aid awards vary by grade level and situation and provide families from a range of socio-economic backgrounds access to affording an Aspen Country Day School education.

 To help determine each family’s need, Aspen Country Day School subscribes to TADS (Tuition Aid Data Services) for financial aid processing and assessment.
 This is the same service we use for online enrollment and billing.
 Completing the form is not difficult; most of the information is already in your tax returns.
 The school also requests a copy of your most recent tax returns.

 TADS assesses the family's current financial status.
 Common factors taken into consideration are family income, assets, debts, family size, age of parents, number of children attending tuition-based institutions, home equity, and certain other expenses.

 How do we know how much aid we might receive?

-Based on your Parents' Financial Statement, the School and Student Service for Financial Aid reports an amount it has determined that the family can afford for independent school education.
-If this amount is less than the tuition, then the family may qualify for a grant, which is intended to help make up the difference.
+Based on your submission, TADS recommends an amount it estimates the family can afford for independent school education.
+If this "recommended family contribution" is less than the tuition, then the family may qualify for a grant, which is intended to help make up the difference.
 Grant monies are allocated early in the calendar year, so it is important to apply for aid early in the enrollment or reenrollment process.
 Country Day is not always able to meet demonstrated need.

 Is aid confidential?